Are You Ready for a Career in IT?

 Our Employer Network

-Help a student gain admission to a Creating IT Futures class in the Twin Cities.
+Help a student attend class in the Twin Cities.